samuelvogelmann/visualtj/README.md

 You can troubleshoot [here](http://nodered.org/docs/getting-started/installation).

+To upgrade you're already installed version see: [Running on Raspberry Pi](http://nodered.org/docs/hardware/raspberrypi.html)

 ### Install IBM Watson Services Nodes
 Execute the following commands from a terminal to install the collection of Node-RED nodes for IBM Watson Services:

 	cd ~/.nodered
 	npm install node-red-node-watson

 You will then need to restart Node-RED.
+To start Node-RED, run the command `node-red-start`.
+To stop Node-RED, run the command `node-red-stop`.

 ### Start and access Node-RED
 You have installed Node-RED as a global npm package, so you can execute the following commands from a terminal to start Node-RED: